Adam-Norberg/LC_SCP106/mod/README.md

 - Hamunii (and all people listed in their credits!) for the Template - https://github.com/Hamunii/LC-ExampleEnemy

 ## Afterwords
-Please report any glitches or bugs that you experience to me.
-I plan on adding more functionalities and configurations in the future as I learn modding & Unity more and more.
+As this is my first mod and time with Unity, please report any glitches or bugs that you may experience to me.
+More functionalities are planned for the future.